ashri234/MetaomicsML/Bioinfopipelines/fastp/README.md

 Quality checks using tools like FastQC and summarize quality metrics (e.g., sequence counts, per-base quality, read duplication levels)
 # command to run fastqc
 fastqc <filename.fastq> -o <output_directory>

+The basic statistics of a sequencing file include several important measures.
+The filename refers to the original name of the file that was analyzed.
+The file type indicates whether the file contained actual base calls or colorspace data that required conversion into base calls.
+The encoding specifies which ASCII encoding scheme was used for the quality values within the file.
+The total sequences measure provides a count of the number of sequences processed; while both actual and estimated values are reported, they are currently always the same because analyzing only a subset of sequences is disabled, as problematic sequences are not evenly distributed throughout a file.
+The filtered sequences field, applicable in Casava mode, reports the number of sequences flagged and removed from analysis; these are excluded from the total sequence count, which only reflects sequences used for further processing.
+The sequence length shows the length of the shortest and longest reads in the dataset, with a single value reported if all reads are uniform in length.
+Finally, %GC represents the overall guanine–cytosine content across all sequences, an important feature for evaluating the composition and quality of sequencing data.